WMD-group/CarrierCapture.jl/paper/paper.md

 # Acknowledgements

-The development of this code has benefited through discussions with and contributions from many members of the Walsh research group including
+The development of this code has benefited through discussions with and contributions from many members of the Materials Design group including
 Ji-Sang Park, Jarvist M. Frost, and Zijuan Xie, as well as John Buckeridge and Alexey A. Sokol from University College London.

 # References